lgautier/local-small-language-agent/README.md

 # Local Small Language Agent

-Language model-based agents promise the ability to introduce flexibility and adaptability in order to answer requests from users expressed in natural language.
+Language model-based agents promise the ability to grant flexibility and adaptability in order to answer requests from users expressed in natural language.